 his men closed the gates of the yard where they were to sleep for the

-the night and put themselves into the hands of God.
+night and put themselves into the hands of God.

 The hour had come for the evening prayer.
 As is the custom in

 Muslim countries, someone always gets onto a high place and calls